Finding the Best Places to Retire Since 2006!

 Overview: Forty five miles north of San Francisco, beautiful, upscale Sonoma is the center of California's wine country and is tucked in a landscape of rolling hills, farmland and vineyards.
-It grew up around a 1823 Spanish mission, giving it a Colonial ambiance that lingers today.
+It grew up around a 1823 Spanish mission, giving it a Colonial ambiance that still lingers today.

-The town is laid out around a plaza that is lined with faithfully maintained stone and adobe buildings from Sonoma's early days.
-Still the center of community life, the plaza is home to more than 40 stylish shops and 30 top notch restaurants.
+The town is laid out around a plaza lined with faithfully maintained stone and adobe buildings from Sonoma's early days.
+Still the center of community life, the plaza is home to more than 40 stylish shops and 30 top-notch restaurants.
 Two wineries with tasting rooms are in town and open every day.
 Another 370 wineries are in the surrounding valley.
 There are wine tours, wine festivals, wine charity events, wine weekends and more.
 Breweries are also well represented.
 The Sonoma Valley Museum of Art has a wide range of contemporary showings, and the Sonoma County Museum, located in an old post office, is known for its offbeat exhibits.
 Residents enjoy dozens of art galleries, three theater groups, two botanical gardens, fun festivals, gourmet markets, art shows and the well attended Sonoma International Film Festival.